SumoLogic/sumologic-solution-templates/azure-collection-terraform/README.md

   2. Check EventHub is receiving messages
   3. Confirm authorization rules have Listen permission
   4. Verify Sumo Logic connection string is correct

+**Issue**: `Event Hub namespace creation failed in specific region`
+- **Solution**: Check the regional support table above.
+The region may not support Event Hub namespaces or may have SKU restrictions.
+The module should automatically handle this, but you can manually add the region to `eventhub_namespace_unsupported_locations` if needed.

 ### Debugging